Delport121/Obsidian_Vault/00 - Admin/Meetings/Meeting 07-14.md

 - [ ] Map the new lab
 - [ ] Apply for second bursary
 - [ ] Supervisor report for Skye foundtion
+- [ ] Attach the camera to the f1tenth car
+- [ ] Start with map localization in python simulator
+- [ ] Look at husky rbot
+- [ ] Frequnt result